ashejim/C964/task1.md

 #### Unsupervised Learning

 If what you are trying to find is not directly in the data, then an [unsupervised method](https://scikit-learn.org/stable/unsupervised_learning.html) might be used.
 Unsupervised algorithms identify patterns in the data.
-Common approaches include clustering (e.g., k-means clustering, expectation-maximization distribution, and agglomerative hierarchical), dimensionality reduction (e.g., PCA and LDA), and anomaly detection (e.g., outlier factor and isolation forest).
+Common approaches include clustering (e.g., k-means, expectation-maximization distribution, and agglomerative hierarchical), dimensionality reduction (e.g., PCA and LDA), and anomaly detection (e.g., outlier factor and isolation forest).

 #### Reinforced Learning